avrilcoghlan/LittleBookofRMultivariateAnalysis/src/multivariateanalysis.rst

 It is clear from the profile plot that the mean and standard deviation for V6 is quite a lot higher than that for the other variables.

+xxx why did they do quite a different profile plot in the assignment answer?

 Calculating Summary Statistics for Multivariate Data
 ----------------------------------------------------